R&D Tax Credits for the Manufacturing Industry

 The manufacturing industry alone claims annual R&D tax credits in excess of $7.4 billion.

-Innovation is driving the manufacturing industry, and the objective of R&D tax credits is to encourage exactly the type of efforts that are at the core of Industry 4.0.
-You don’t have to be developing new products or engineering brand new manufacturing processes to qualify for the R&D tax credit.
-If your company is attempting to develop or improve manufacturing processes or products, you may be eligible for federal, state and non-U.S. R&D tax benefits.
+Innovation drives the manufacturing industry, and the goal of providing R&D tax credits is to encourage exactly the type of efforts that are at the core of Industry 4.0.
+Your organization doesn’t have to develop new products or engineer brand new manufacturing processes to qualify for the R&D tax credit.
+If your organization is attempting to develop or improve manufacturing processes or products, it may be eligible for federal, state, and non-U.S. R&D tax benefits.

 These credits are a dollar-for-dollar offset against regular income tax liability and have enabled many startup and mature businesses to hire additional employees, invest in new technologies and equipment, and finance other business objectives.

-Your company may qualify for R&D tax credits if you pay the following types of employees or contractors to develop or improve products and processes:
+Your organization may qualify for R&D tax credits if it pays the following types of employees or contractors to develop or improve products and processes:

 • Designers